kiranj26/C-in-Depth/README.md

 # C in Depth
-The reposiory contains all the coding excersises from the book 'C in Depth' by S.K.
+The reposiory contains all the notes and coding excersises from the book 'C in Depth' by S.K.
 Shrivastava